Definition 1.1 (Set): Sets are defined by their elements A={ω1,ω2,…,ωn} or upon a certain property A={ω∣ω has property P}.

 Example (Supremum): Let A=[0,1).
 We can prove that 1 is the smallest upper bound for A and hence supA=1.
 Note that supA∈/A, i.e. the supremum must not be an element of the set itself.

-Definition 1.15 (Infimum): Let A⊂R be a set.
-An element s∈R is called infimum of A and we write s=infA if s is the greatest lower bound of A, i.e.:
+Definition 1.18 (Infimum): Let A⊂R be a set.
+An element s∈R is called infimum of A and we write s=infA if

 s is a lower bound of A